Order before 13:00

 Let's recap: Solar cells are connected in series and parallel to a solar module.
 The number of cells connected in series gives the voltage of the module, while the number of cell strings connected in parallel determines the current.

-If many cells are connected in series, should individual cells be shaded, the shaded cell or lamination material may overheat and destroy them, causing the module to bubble and burst in the shaded cell area.
+If many cells are connected in series, if individual cells are shaded, the shaded cell or lamination material may overheat and destroy them, causing the module to bubble and burst in the shaded cell area.
 Such damage is known by experts as a hotspot.
 To avoid hotspots, bypass diodes are connected antiparallel to the solar cells.
 In practice, a bypass diode is used for 15-20 cells connected in series.
 The anode of the diode is connected to the negative terminal of the cells to be protected and the cathode to the positive terminal.
 The diodes do not cause any losses because no current flows through them during normal operation.
 Bypass diodes also allow current to flow through the PV module when it is partially shaded.

 This type of module requires no frame or glass.
 Instead, the cells and their backing plate are placed in a high-quality ETFE and EVA foil laminate.
 The term semi-flexible indicates that these modules are not rigid like frame modules, but they can be firmly mounted (screwed and/or glued) on a curved surface.
 The widespread opinion that ALL semi-flexible modules are walkable or mobile is not true.
-Semiflexible modules are only walkable if the manufacturer specifically specifies this type of use.
+Semiflexible modules are only walkable if the manufacturer specifically authorises this type of use.
 For this to be possible, modules must be firmly mounted and lie completely flat on the surface.
-There is a temptation to buy semiflexible modules for mobile use, for example by placing them on a bimini.
+There is a temptation to use semiflexible modules for mobile use, for example by placing them on a bimini.
 However, since powerful modules with large lengths would be constantly bent back and forth by the wind while on the bimini and when transported to the site, there is a risk that the internal cell connections could break over time, which could lead to the total failure of the module.

 Our tip: If you want to have a semi-flexible module for mobile use, you should stiffen its back with suitable material.
 A light but stable 3 mm aluminium sandwich panel is suitable for this purpose.
 These plates can be found online and you can have them cut to size.
 With a little thought, a module on such a plate can be used in a variety of ways: The panel should be a few centimetres larger to make room for additional drill holes and fixing materials.
 This way the module could not only be installed on the bimini, but could also be attached to a railing or pushpit.
 With a bit of skill, you could even make it adjustable, so that you can adapt it to the position of the sun.